Job Search Masterclass Specialized Job Searches

 Smart Action

-Understanding how civilian businesses succeed—by earning money by solving a customer's problem better than rivals.
+Understanding how civilian businesses succeed: they earn money by solving a customer's problem better than rivals.
 This means learning the business, not just the words, and realizing you give yourself value based on your skills.

 The Hard Truth